// // 9 comments

 Mandrill

-The mandrill is a medium to large sized primate, natively found in a small pocket of tropical jungle in western-central Africa.
+Biography of Mandrill The mandrill is a medium to large sized primate, natively found in a small pocket of tropical jungle in western-central Africa.
 The mandrill is most commonly known for it's red and blue coloured nose and it's multicoloured rear end.
-The mandrill is not related to the great apes but is thought to be closely related to the baboon, another medium-sized African primate that is found in eastern and southern Africa.
-The mandrill was even once thought to be a sub-species of baboon but this is now not believed to be the case.
+The mandrill is not related to the great apes but is thought to be closely related to the baboon, another medium-sized African primate that is found in eastern and southern...

 Read More